If you are looking for the best budgeting apps to manage your finances, we have you covered.

 5. Best Budget App for Couples and Expats: PocketSmith

-This budgeting app supports multiple currencies and can connect to more than 12,000 financial institutions around the world.
+This budgeting app supports multiple currencies and can connect to more than 12,000 financial institutions worldwide.

 You can use it to organize your finances, forecast future cash flows, and create multiple budgets.
 You can also use it to manage your finances as a family or couple.